 The bass register is the lowest, but the melody of the bass can be quite different.
 You will notice that the bass guitar is the most commonly used instrument in popular music.
 However, the dual bass or upright bass can be used in Jazz or other songs such as folk or rockabilly.

 The bass is often a special keyboard on an instrument.
-The Bass is also brought by men with deeper voices and four-part consistency in choirs (Soprano Alto Tenor and Bass are the usual four voices).
+How to stop bass from traveling through floor is also brought by men with deeper voices and four-part consistency in choirs (Soprano Alto Tenor and Bass are the usual four voices).

 The bass usually begins on the chord’s “root” note.
 The chord is significant if it includes the root, the third, and the fifth.
 The root is the initial note of the key you are still in.
 There are many variations or inversions, but if you pay close attention, the bass player can help to define the chord by making the root note available.
 Music rules are not always easy.